naveedausaf/routing-patterns-openapi/README.md

 ## Running the Project

-You can either clone and run the project locally or run it on Github instantly as a GitHub Codespace (a cloud-based development environment that runs in your browser and in local VS Code).
+You can either clone and run the project locally, or run it instantly on GitHub as **a GitHub Codespace** (a cloud-based development environment that runs in your browser and in local VS Code).

 ### Locally